 Product Manager

 The product development department manages, as per the title, the development of the specific product category (accessories, women’s, shoes…) from conceptual design, sample mock-up, and interaction with suppliers and other departments, to final production.
-The product developer LINK works with manufacturers by monitoring supplier performance and delivery schedule, negotiating prices, analyzing product cost, working with internal and external designers for design modification, recommending manufacturing techniques, construction, and materials to reduce price and/or improve manufacturability while maintaining design and quality and manages the prototyping and sampling phases.
+The product developer works with manufacturers by monitoring supplier performance and delivery schedule, negotiating prices, analyzing product cost, working with internal and external designers for design modification, and recommending manufacturing techniques, construction, and materials to reduce price and/or improve manufacturability while maintaining design and quality and manages the prototyping and sampling phases.

 Textile Manager